harsh9104/Multi-Documents-ChatBot/README.md

 - The app will load in your default web browser.
 - Upload multiple documents for the chatbot to process.
 - Type in a query, and the chatbot will retrieve relevant documents and generate contextually accurate responses.

-## Contribution
-Feel free to fork the repository, make improvements, or report issues via GitHub Issues.

-## License
-This project is licensed under the MIT License.

----

-Let me know if you'd like to make any adjustments!